slatedocs/slate/source/includes/_sets.md

 data/attributes/name | name |
 data/attributes/assigned-to-id | user assigned-to id (not Display ID) - [users list](#users)  |
 data/attributes/planned-execution | date field of planned-execution |
-data/attributes/version | string of test version |
+data/attributes/version | string of TestSet version |
-data/attributes/priority | string of test priority |
+data/attributes/priority | string of TestSet priority |
 data/attributes/custom-fields | a hash of custom-fields with their value |

 You can find at the right area an example of the JSON request and response